gerryguy311/Free_CyberSecurity_Professional_Development_Resources/README.md

 * **THE EVOLUTION OF RED TEAMING AND PEN TESTING WITH DAVID KENNEDY** May 6 1PM EST - This presentation will discuss how red teaming can work within your organization to build a more effective security program and help prioritize where you need investment.
 In addition, we’ll be talking about how to integrate the MITRE ATT&CK™ (Adversarial Tactics, Techniques, and Common Knowledge) framework into your company and how you can build a program based on not just MITRE’s techniques, but also the latest tactics and procedures.https://trustedsec.zoom.us/webinar/register/WN_nA6i_GjLQ6uQfhNUbQzlNA

+* **Linux Forensics Magical Mystery Tour with Hal Pomeranz (1-Hour)** Thu, May 7, 2020 3:00 PM - 4:00 PM EDT Roll up for a magical tour through the mysteries of Linux file systems!
+Relative atime updates, block groups and allocation strategies, deleted directory entries, and even more will be revealed!
+This information will help you understand your Linux timelines, and recover deleted data more quickly.
+It's a perilous journey off the beaten path from which you will not return unchanged! https://register.gotowebinar.com/register/250073331082302477

 * **Cyber Threat Hunting Training – May Session (4-Hours)** - Blackhills Information Security - Tuesday, May 12th, 12pm – 4pm EST -- In this free, one-day course, we will cover how to leverage network data to perform a cyber threat hunt.
 The course includes hands-on labs using packet captures of various command and control channels.
 The labs will enable you to apply what you’ve learned using various open-source tools. https://register.gotowebinar.com/register/5841228496128209677